 More for Less is Getting Harder to Market

-In its heyday, Forever 21 made a name for itself by offering teens and the young at heart an abundance of affordable clothing.
-It even proved to be recession-proof, continuing to expand its store count after the 2008 financial crisis.
+In its heyday, Forever 21 made a name for itself by offering teens and the young at heart an abundance of affordable clothing and even proved to be recession-proof, continuing to expand its store count after the 2008 financial crisis.
 Sadly, all that shopping ended up having a negative effect.

 According to the U.S. Environmental Protection Agency, the weight of textiles in American landfills increased by 67.7% from 2000 to 2015.
 And in the U.S., clothing is typically worn for around a quarter of the global average before being thrown out.

-Basically, what made Forever 21 a go-to amongst Millennials a decade ago—cheap clothes that mimicked the of-the-moment designs found in classrooms and in the clubs—no longer resonates with today’s youth, who are less loyal to brands and more worried about harming the planet.
+What made Forever 21 a go-to amongst Millennials a decade ago—cheap clothes that mimicked the of-the-moment designs found in classrooms and clubs—no longer resonates with today’s youth, who are less loyal to brands and more worried about harming the planet.

-If all the attention paid to Greta Thunberg and the activists she’s helped inspire is any indication, today’s teenagers and twenty-somethings are more eco-conscious than ever before, and retailers who don’t follow in the footsteps of brands like Patagonia, REI, and Nike, who are using their brand activism to further global causes and grow their audience, won’t stand out.
+If all the attention paid to Greta Thunberg and the activists she’s helped inspire is any indication, today’s teenagers and twenty-somethings are more eco-conscious than ever before.
+Retailers who don’t follow in the footsteps of brands like Patagonia, REI, and Nike, who are using their brand activism to further global causes and grow their audience, won’t keep up.
 The practice of greenwashing (i.e., companies who exaggerate their environmentally friendly side for future financial gain) is growing, and consumers are savvy enough to sniff them out.